 TNPCB has taken several initiatives in the management of E-waste generated in Tamilnadu.
 A committee consisting of professors of Anna University, representatives of NGOs, an expert from National Metallurgical Laboratory has been formed towards the management of E-Waste generated in Tamilnadu.
 A workshop on E-waste was held to create awareness among the stakeholders.
-TNPCB has issued consent to eight E-waste recyclers for segregation and recovery of PCB, IC, Iron Copper, Rubber, Glass etc., PCB/IC wastes are exported to foreign countries such as USA, Singapore and Malaysia to recover the heavy metal present in the said wastes.
-Other wastes are sent to authorised industries in the country for recycling them.
+TNPCB has issued consent to 12 E-waste recyclers for segregation and recovery of PCB, IC, Iron Copper, Rubber, Glass etc., PCB/IC wastes are exported to foreign countries such as USA, Singapore and Malaysia to recover the heavy metal present in the said wastes.
+Other wastes are sent to authorized industries in the country for recycling them.

-7.0 MONITORING OF AIR & WATER QUALITY

-7.1 AIR QUALITY MONITORING
+7. 0 MONITORING OF AIR & WATER QUALITY 7.1 AIR QUALITY MONITORING

 With the increased industrial activities and vehicular pollution in the vicinity of major cities, the quality of the ambient air is affected.
 As per the Air (Prevention and Control of Pollution) Act, 1981, the entire State of Tamilnadu has been declared as air pollution control area.
 The Board is monitoring the ambient air quality in Chennai (3 stations), Coimbatore (3 stations), Thoothukudi (3 stations), Madurai (3 stations) and Salem (1 station) under the National Air Quality Monitoring Programme (NAMP).
 This monitoring programme is conducted with the financial assistance of Central Pollution Control Board.
-The Board has established 5 ambient air quality monitoring stations in Chennai City and 5 in Thiruchirapalli.
-These stations are monitoring the ambient air quality in thickly populated residential, commercial zones of these Cities.
+In addition to that, the Board has established 5 ambient air quality monitoring the ambient air quality in thickly populated residential, commercial zones of these Cities.
+Besides these, TNPCB is also monitoring the Air Quality level in major cities / towns in Tamilnadu during the festival seasons like Deepavali & Bhogi.
+To strengthen the Air Quality Monitoring the Board has procured 5 Carbon monoxide analyzer at a cost of Rs.25 lakhs to monitor Carbon monoxide level in the industrial and traffic prone areas.
+Further Board has also proposed to procure 5 Ozone monitor to measure the ground level ozone in industrial and commercial areas in Chennai, Coimbatore and Cuddalore.